-- The homeowner will live rent-free for the rest of their life/until they move into care
+- The homeowner will live rent-free for the rest of their life or until they move into care

 - No repayments with a home reversion scheme

-- Duration of arrangement is open-ended, dependent upon death/move into care
+- Duration of arrangement is open-ended, dependent upon death or a move into care

 - Rent-free accommodation

 To qualify for a lifetime mortgage, you need to be over 50 years of age and own your home with an element of equity.
-When the property is eventually sold, the net proceeds will be shared out between the homeowner (their estate) and the home reversion scheme investor on a pro-rata basis.
+When the property is eventually sold, the net proceeds will be shared between the homeowner (or their estate) and the home reversion scheme investor on a pro-rata basis.

 - No repayments